Meet Our Staff

 Editor & Screenplay Consultant

-John Robert Marlow is a published novelist, nonfiction book author and Academy-honored screenwriter with over 20 years' experience as a freelance journalist, and over 15 years' experience as an editor and researcher.
+John Robert Marlow is a published novelist, nonfiction book author and Academy-honored screenwriter with over 20 years' experience as a freelance journalist, and over 15 years' experience as a book editor and researcher.

 John's tech-thriller novel Nano was published in hardcover and paperback by Forge/St. Martin's Press, and he literally wrote the book on film adaptations--after extensive interviews with novelists, screenwriters, directors, producers and others whose movies have collectively earned over $50 billion worldwide.
 Make Your Story a Movie: Adapting Your Book or Idea for Hollywood was published by St. Martin's Griffin in December 2012.

-One of John's action scripts recently went into development with director/producer Jan de Bont (whose credits include Speed, Twister, Minority Report, and Lara Croft Tomb Raider).
-Another action script entered development in 2012, and a romantic comedy was optioned by the producer of the Tom Cruise/Jamie Foxx action-thriller Collateral.
+One of John's action screenplays recently went into development with director/producer Jan de Bont, whose credits include Speed, Twister, Minority Report, and Lara Croft Tomb Raider.
+Another action script is also in development.
+When John took a brief vacation, the producer of the Tom Cruise/Jamie Foxx action-thriller Collateral hired a private detective to find him—so she could option a romantic comedy she’d just read, before anyone else had a chance.

-John's editing work has included writing, revising, and editing novels, screenplays, nonfiction books, book proposals, loglines, pitch sheets, and screenplay treatments; writing screenplay adaptations of both novels and nonfiction books; analyzing novels, screenplays, nonfiction books, loglines, pitches, treatments and book proposals for commercial potential and marketability (recommending changes to improve concept, plot, character, dialogue, and narration); ghostwriting; and writing and editing promotional and book jacket copy.
+John joined TED in 2006.
+His client work has included writing, revising, and editing novels, screenplays, nonfiction books, book proposals, loglines, pitch sheets, and screenplay treatments.
+He’s written screenplay adaptations of both novels and nonfiction books, and book adaptations of screenplays.
+He also analyzes novels, screenplays, nonfiction books, loglines, pitches, treatments and book proposals for commercial (and adaptation) potential and marketability (recommending changes to improve concept, plot, character, dialogue, and narration).
+Other specialties include ghostwriting, and writing and editing promotional and book jacket copy.
 John has consulted on book cover design and interactive video game design and storyline, researched nonfiction books prior to publication, and researched nonfiction documentaries aired by the world's largest broadcaster.

 John's first love is commercial fiction: novels and screenplays in the action, thriller, science fiction, fantasy, young adult, drama, and comedy (including romantic comedy) genres.
-Running a close second to these: compelling nonfiction and "quirky" fiction.
+Running a close second to these are compelling nonfiction and "quirky" fiction.

 Specializes in screenplay adaptations and development, also editing for authors of commercial fiction